 Depending on a tour you choose – wear the right shoes and the comfy clothes.
 All the tours, even just a walking tour, can be exhausting and it’s important to have super comfortable walking shoes on.

-Espresso and tapas at 3J Bar de Tapas
+Coffee and tapas at 3J Bar de Tapas

 You may be pretty exhausted by this time, especially if you picked a tour that’s more adventurous.
-Therefore, it’s a perfect time to chill on a terrace of 3J Bar and have some mojito or espresso.
+Therefore, it’s a perfect time to chill on a terrace of 3J Bar and have some mojito or coffee.
 This relaxing place also offers a variety of tapas so you can grab something before your lunch.
 It’s also a perfect spot to meet the fellow travelers since it’s one of the most popular bars in the whole town.

 Visit the Plaza Jose Marti